Greenwolf/social_mapper/README.md

 ### Prerequisites

-As this is a python based tool, it should theoretically run on Linux, chromeOS ([Developer Mode](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/generic)) and Mac.
+As this is a python based tool, it should theoretically run on Linux, ChromeOS ([Developer Mode](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/generic)) and macOS.
 The main requirements are Firefox, Selenium and Geckodriver.
 To install the tool and set it up follow these 4 steps:

-1) Install the latest version of Mozilla Firefox for OSX here:
+1) Install the latest version of Mozilla Firefox for macOS here:

 ```
 https://www.mozilla.org/en-GB/firefox/new/
 ```

-Or for Debian/Kali (but not required for Ubuntu) get the non ESR version of Firefox with:
+Or for Debian/Kali (but not required for Ubuntu) get the non-ESR version of Firefox with:
 ```
 sudo add-apt-repository ppa:mozillateam/firefox-next && sudo apt update && sudo apt upgrade
 ```

 Make sure the new version of Firefox is in the path.
 If not manually add it.

-2) Install the Geckodriver for your operating system and make sure it's in your path, on Mac you can place it in `/usr/local/bin`, on chromeOS you can place it in `/usr/local/bin`, and on Linux you can place it in `/usr/bin`.
+2) Install the Geckodriver for your operating system and make sure it's in your path, on Mac you can place it in `/usr/local/bin`, on ChromeOS you can place it in `/usr/local/bin`, and on Linux you can place it in `/usr/bin`.

 Download the latest version of Geckodriver here:

 ```
 https://github.com/mozilla/geckodriver/releases
 ```

-3) Install the required libaries:
+3) Install the required libraries:

 On Linux install the following prerequisites:
 ```